China

 People and Culture

-Though it's not the largest country in terms of land area, China is the most populated country in the world, with 1.4 billion people.
+Though it's not the largest country in land area, China is the most populated country globally, with 1.4 billion people.

 Hong Kong, China